Home |

 one day do.
 Or more likely will not do, because of too many

-ideas and too little drive behind them.
+ideas and too little time and drive for them.

-arrived at me while musing on learned/experienced stuff, so that they
+at me while musing on learned/experienced stuff, so that they

 don't keep on going around and around in my head.

-Many dates have year.xx as beginning, because I mused for a long time
+Many dates have year.xx or even xxxx.xx as beginning, because I mused

-until I started writing them down, and so can not pin down the start.
+for a long time until I started writing them down, and so can not pin down

 -

-16bit RISC Computer System, from xxxx.xx to 2000.08
+16bit RISC Computer, from xxxx.xx to 2000.08

 - Sort of an mix of 3/4 ARM and 1/4 MIPS and a bit of other